frivera14/README-Generator/README.md

-# README Generator
+# E-Store Database
 ## Description

-- What was the motivation?
-To be able to create README files straight from the terminal
 - Why did I build this project?
-To save time and have a ready to go template
+To create useable routes for a ecommerce website server
 - What problem does it solve?
-Saves time, creates nice looking README's
+Allows for employees to keep track of inventory, categories, and tags
 - What did I learn?
-How to use node and new functions
+To utilize models and sequelize to create more efficient databases

 ## Table of Contents (Optional)